Popular cat names: Quebec

 Veterinet found that nine out of the ten names are the same as 15 years ago, but in a different order.
-They also discovered that the 25 most popular cat names in Quebec sound French.

 China

+In China, cat names are almost always two-syllable words, and often consist of two identical characters.

-Mimi (咪咪) is the generic name for a cat in China.
-It is onomatopoeic, coming from the cat's meow, and is also used to call cats.
+Mīmī (咪咪) is the generic name for a cat in China.
+It is onomatopoeic, coming from the cat's meow, and is also used to call cats.The Chinese word for cat (猫，māo) is also believed to come from the cat's meow.

-A survey of 1000 cats conducted by Chinese pet website Mao Yan Suo found that the most popular cat names in China are:
+Two surveys of cat names conducted by Chinese pet website Mao Yan Suo (猫研所) in 2020 found that the most popular cat names in China are: